 Immediate financing arrangement loans are a long-term arrangement and as such the biggest risk to consider is a change in the interest rate.
 The lender can change your interest rate based on the markets and/or any changes in your financial position.

-A rate change can increase the interest expense and policy performance over the term of your IFA.
+A rate change can increase the interest expense and policy performance over the term of your immediate financing arrangement.
 If the rate increase leads to a situation in which your loan balance exceeds the negotiated ratio of the surrender cash value, you may be asked to repay a part of the owed amount or provide additional collateral security.

 Who will be responsible for the interest payments?